ccallawa/alyvix_doc/test_case_execution.rst

 Alyvix objects you have set up with Alyvix Selector.

-In a production environment, the typical use case is to create a set of test cases once, and then repeatedly run those test cases at regular intervals.
+In a production environment, the typical use case is to create a set of test cases once, and then repeatedly run those test cases continuously (ideally as quickly as possible).
 Examples include monitoring the usability of proprietary clients, streamed applications, and web pages on a remote server.
 A test case may measure responsiveness every 5 minutes, for instance, and send timing and other data to a monitoring system in the output format it expects.

 Before you can use Alyvix in a production environment, however, you will first need to iteratively develop and improve your test cases.
 Here human readable output is more important, and accordingly